Parallel Xceleration Library

 - Load a binary file into the device.

-- Read/Write data to the device using DMA
+- Read/Write data to the device using DMA.

 - Launch applications on the device.
-(Map and Parallel)

-PXL Object Overview
+PXL Overview

 Please refer to PXL C++ API docs for more details.